 - Reporting for interactive projections and dashboards

 A proposal was submitted and approved by the VP of Research and the Health Sciences CFO.
 The project also has support from the SVP for Health Sciences, AVP for Research, and the Budgeting and Planning Office.
-Nine SOM departments committed to join, and other departments or units may join in the future.
+Nine SOM departments have joined or are actively using the system, and other departments or units may join in the future.

-For FY 2019, development support will be covered via a one-time buy-in amount of $15,000 per SOM department/program.
+HOW: Funding Sources Development is supported via a one-time buy-in amount of $15,000 per SOM department/program and an annual fee of $15,000.
 Colleges/Departments/Programs/Units outside of Health Sciences may join as well (buy-in amount will be based on proportional size).
 The buy-in will allow departments:

 - a voice in the development of the system and its features